radiovisual/birdwatch/readme.md

 - [Specifying the port](https://github.com/radiovisual/birdwatch#port) you want the server to run on with the `port: <portnumber>` option
 - [Optionally serving test data](https://github.com/radiovisual/birdwatch#testData) in a JSON format using the `testData: <json>` option

-**Tip:** If you have your own caching server, just turn the Birdwatch server off, and feed your server the Birdwatch cache file.
-The cache file is generated even if the server is turned off.
+**Tip:** The cache file is created even if the server is turned off, this means you can use Birdwatch with your own caching server: just turn the Birdwatch server off, and use the cache file however you want.

 ## API